-Applied and Computational Linear Algebra: A First Course (11/30/13)
+Applied and Computational Linear Algebra: A First Course (text for 92.564) (March 7, 2014)

 To Eileen, my wife for the last forty-three years.

 My thanks to David Einstein, who read most of an earlier version of this book and made many helpful suggestions.